 Ulcerating tumours are also known as fungating wounds, malignant wounds or ulcerating wounds.

-The wounds start when a tumour growing under the skin breaks through the skin’s surface.
+These wounds start when a tumour growing under the skin breaks through the skin’s surface.
 They can also develop from skin cancers such as melanoma.

-- primary tumour
+- primary tumour (where a cancer started)

 A primary tumour means a tumour where the cancer started.